Victorreca/202209-w4ch1-victor-redondo/components.md

 ### Show data

-- A Header component
 - An Info component that is provided with total number of selected gentlemen
 - A Button component that is provided with:
   - "Marcar todos"
   - An action that selects all gentlemen
-- A GentlemenList component with a list of gentlemen

-## Header

-### Show data

-- The title "Señores que te apuntan con el dedo" inside a h1

 ## Info